Achar!

 Achar!
 (English: Pickle) is a Singaporean English language sitcom that aired for two seasons, from December 2004 until late 2005.
 It starred Bollywood star Jas Arora, Lim Ru-Ping, Malti Lalwani, Timothy Loh, Steph Song, Rajesh Sabari aka Rajoo and Rui En.
 It revolved around an Indian man Ajay Chhabria (portrayed by Arora), who marries a Singaporean girl (played by Song and later Rui En).
 In some episodes is a special appearance by Nuraliza Osman, who plays Ajay's ex-girlfriend.
 Other cast members portray members of the couple's family.
-Its reruns are sometimes shown on MHz Worldview.
+Its reruns were sometimes shown on MHz Worldview; before that, AZN Television held first-run American rights.